uclaioes/bayren-atlas/tutorial.md

   To produce individual images, rather than an image of the entire page, select *Specific sheets from this dashboard*.

   Any filters, parameters, or selections currently applied in Tableau are reflected in the exported presentation.
 The generated PowerPoint file includes a title slide with the name of your workbook and the date the file was generated.
-The title is a hyperlink that opens the workbook in Tableau Cloud or Tableau Server.
+The title is a hyperlink that opens the workbook in Tableau Cloud or Tableau Server, rather than the official Bay Area Energy Atlas website.

 <style>
   .img-icon {